symbol/symbol-docs/source/concepts/multi-level-multisig-account.rst

     <h2>Examples</h2>

-MLMA allow a huge variety of business logic:
+MLMA allows a huge variety of business logic:

-1. In this example, a manufacturer is shipping a product such as a pharmaceutical.
+1. In this example, a manufacturer is shipping a product, say a pharmaceutical one.
 The product receives its quality approval :doc:`mosaic <mosaic>` only when its blockchain record shows it has a production date, safety inspection, and was shipped at the correct temperature.
 Sensors in the shipping container report temperature data every 5 minutes and consolidate it into a daily report.

 .. figure:: ../resources/images/concepts-mlma-figure-1.png
     :align: center